AnyChart/docs.anychart.com/PERT_Chart/Quick_Start.md

 ## Prepare the Data

-There are two ways to set data for PERT charts, both based on [Anychart Data Tree Model](../Working_with_Data/Using_Data_Tree_Model): nodes and connections between them can be set either simultaneously or separately, in two sets of data.
+There are two ways to set data for PERT charts, both based on [Anychart Tree Data Model](../Working_with_Data/Tree_Data_Model): nodes and connections between them can be set either simultaneously or separately, in two sets of data.
 In this sample, the first way is shown:

 ```
 // data